 Lingering debt has the potential to prevent you from maximizing your earnings.
 Specifically, hefty student loan payments can interfere in building an emergency financial cushion or saving for a down payment on a home.
 When these payments eat up a good portion of your paycheck, your standard of living can be impacted.
 Early student loan payoff is one option to consider to reduce these heft payments.
 However, before you go down this route, it’s important to look at the big financial picture.

 For many college graduates with a steady income, taking ten plus years to pay off student loan debt is inconvenient.
 With payments spanning such a long time period, borrowers are forced to put the rest of their financial lives on hold.
 One way to prevent this is by paying off your student loan debt early.
 However, if you are seriously considering this option, refinancing your loans first may be a smart move.

-Consider refinancing before early loan payoff.
+Consider refinancing before early student loan payoff.

 - A student loan refinance typically offers a single lower interest rate relative to your existing loans.
 You can use this loan to pay off multiple higher-interest rate loans.
 The lower interest rate often results in a lower minimum monthly payment and reduces the total cost of the loan.